 residence permit

 Non-EU Citizens: Long-term Stays

-For long-term stays, non-EU citizens require a residence or settlement permit.
-The local German mission initially issued a national visa for entry into Germany.
-The national visa is converted into a residence permit by the competent local immigration office (Ausländerbehörde).
-Non-EU citizens from those countries exempt from the short-term stay visa requirements also require a national visa when entering Germany for long-term stay purposes.
+For long-term stays, non-EU citizens require a residence permit in Germany or a settlement permit.
+The local German mission initially issues a national visa for entry into Germany.
+The national visa is converted into a residence permit by the competent German immigration office (Ausländerbehörde).

+residence permit